-Because of the potentially severe funding shortfall in the absence of further funding, recent TfL Budgets have had to assume we implement a 'Managed Decline' that would include, over time, a package that goes beyond the changes detailed above, and specifically entails an I8 per cent reduction of the bus network, and a nine per cent reduction on the Underground.
+Because of the potentially severe funding shortfall in the absence of further funding, recent TfL Budgets have had to assume we implement a 'Managed Decline' that would include, over time, a package that goes beyond the changes detailed above, and specifically entails an 18 per cent reduction of the bus network, and a nine per cent reduction on the Underground.
 This assumption has been made for entirely financial reasons.
 We continue to believe implementing these changes would be deeply harmful and is not justified by the demand trends we are observing.

 They are also likely to be commercially inefficient and require very substantial internal resource to implement.
-It will therefore be a priority to use any additional funding we can secure to avoid this outcome.
+The Funding Settlement secured on 30 August 2022 enables these deeper service reductions to be avoided.